-Aurora University may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, room and board (if applicable), and miscellaneous charges (as authorized on Tuition/Fees Payment Agreement Form).
+Aurora University may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, room and board (if applicable), and miscellaneous charges (as authorized on the Financial Responsibility Agreement form).

 If the post-withdrawal disbursement includes loan funds, Aurora University must obtain the student’s permission before it can disburse the loan.
 Students may choose to decline some or all of the loan funds so that he/she does not incur additional debt.
 A notice will be sent out to the student, and a signed response or email from their AU email account must be returned to the university within 14 days.